 The comments on other sites in response to the post were generally more positive.
 Here is one of my favorites from Reddit.

 I think lack of transparency in conventional ag has been a massive failure for their marketing.
 No one knows what the average system looks like for animals cradle to grave, and therefore, “educated” consumers assume that it all looks like the dungeons of animal torture portrayed by animal rights groups.
 If the people who wanted to see what it looks like could happen upon Temple Grandin’s videos before PETA’s, the level of trust wouldn’t be so dismal.
 That tide seems to be turning, but it’s going to take a lot longer to regain the trust than it would have to not lose it in the first place.

 I’m glad that person actually took the time to read the post and watch the videos linked within it.

 On sites like CNN, I don’t gauge the response solely by the comments.
-Usually there are mostly folks there who just want to stand on a box and shout their opinion (whether they read the article or not).
-The poll gives a different message from readers of the post.
+Usually, there are mostly folks there who just want to stand on a box and shout their opinion (whether they read the article or not).
+The poll gives a different message to the readers of the post.

 In response to the question, “If you had the chance, would you visit a slaughterhouse?” most readers responded that they wouldn’t in fear that they couldn’t stomach the experience, or that they have visited one and are glad they did.
 Another 17% said they are ok with not visiting and are aware of the process.